-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Eisner et al. 26 (Interim data from EXCELS) (2012) Omalizumab vs non-omalizumab Treatment was at the discretion of physicians and patients based on indication and treatment guidelines.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Eisner et al. 20 (Interim data from EXCELS) (2012) Omalizumab Vs non-omalizumab Treatment was at the discretion of physicians and patients based on indication and treatment guidelines.
 MC, OBS, PRO Patients ≥12 years of age with moderate to severe persistent asthma and a history of a positive response to allergy skin testing or in vitro reactivity to a perennial aeroallergen N=7,858 2 years Primary: Asthma control Secondary: Not reported Primary: Among new omalizumab starts, the ACT score from baseline increased from 15.2 to 18.4 at month six and reached 19.4 by month 24.
 For established users, the mean ACT increased from 18.2 at baseline to 19.4 by month 24.
 Among non-omalizumab users, the mean ACT score increased from 18.4 at baseline to 20.0 by month 24.
 Over half (54%) of omalizumab new starts achieved a minimally important improvement in ACT (defined as \geq 3 point change from baseline) by month six and this proportion increased to 62% at month 24.
 The proportion of patients achieving a minimally important improvement in the established users group increased from 29% at month six to 31% at month 24.
 The subgroup of new starts had a substantial increase in the proportion of patients considered to be well-controlled (ACT \geq 20) from 26% at baseline to 50% at month six and 59% at month 24.
 The proportion of new starts with poorly-controlled asthma (ACT \leq 15) decreased from 51% at baseline to 24% at month six and 20% at month 24.
 In the well-established users subgroup, the proportion of patients with well-controlled asthma increased from 48% at baseline to 58% at month 24 and the proportion of patients with poorly-controlled asthma decreased from 29% at baseline to 21% at month 24.
+In the non-omalizumab group, the proportion of patients with well- controlled asthma increased from 48% at baseline to 56% at month 24 and the proportion of patients with poorly-controlled asthma decreased from 29% at baseline to 21% at month 24.
 In the non-omalizumab group, the proportion of patients with well- controlled asthma increased from 48% at baseline to 65% at month 24 and the proportion of patients with poorly-controlled asthma decreased from 27% at baseline to 16% at month 24.
-Chen et al. 27 (Subanalysis of EXCELS) MC, OBS, PRO Patients ≥12 years of N=7,858 2 years Primary: Percent change in dose Primary: The mean total daily dose of ICS decreased in all groups from baseline to month 12 and month 24.
+Secondary: Not reported Chen et al. 27 (Subanalysis of EXCELS) MC, OBS, PRO Patients ≥12 years of N=7,858 2 years Primary: Percent change in dose Primary: The mean total daily dose of ICS decreased in all groups from baseline to month 12 and month 24.
 The percent reduction was greatest for